lzy001Yuki/Crossformer/README.md

-# DecoFormer:CrossFormer with DLinear Model
+# DecoFormer:CrossFormer with Decomposition Model